 MINNIE KIM / Social Media Marketing Associate

 Minnie is a social media marketing coordinator with experience in marketing and event planning.
 A food blogger, you will often find her shamelessly raising her meals into the air to photograph.
 An avid lover of all things spicy, she believes that sriracha is the ultimate condiment to enhance any dish.
 She graduated from Bowdoin College with a degree in Visual Arts and Asian Studies.

-Vivian is a lawyer with American Express.
-She has also worked at Clifford Chance in New York and was a consultant for Kung Fu Bing (LQQM).
+Vivian is the business and legal consultant for Luckyrice.
+She is the Founding Partner of Chen & Lahey LLP which serves as in-house legal counsel on demand for small businesses.
+She previously has worked as a lawyer with American Express and Clifford Chance in New York.
 She graduated from Johns Hopkins University with a degree in Political Science and was selected as a Jack Kent Cooke Foundation Scholar which provided for a full scholarship to Georgetown Law Center.
-Vivian attended international school in Seoul, Korea where her love and appreciation for Asian cuisine derive.
+Vivian attended international high school in Seoul, Korea where her love and appreciation for Asian cuisine derive.